The History and Development of Minimally Invasive (Laparoscopic) Surgery

 Despite its advances, minimally invasive surgery continued to improve.
-The issues of incisions and ease of surgery have progressed even beyond what
+The issues of incisions and ease of surgery have progressed even beyond what has been imagined.

 Several new advances have now taken the forefront of our interest.
 Single-incision surgery which, as it sounds, is the most cosmetically appealing procedure.
 The one scar may be hidden in the belly button so that it remains unseen to the unknowing eye.
 It is hard to imagine that a bikini can be worn by a woman with no visible scar.

 Robotic surgery offers technical advances that make surgery easier for the surgeon to perform with better visualization and 3-dimensional vision.
 It is safer than open or laparoscopic techniques in many instances.

 At the forefront of the future of minimally invasive surgery is the single incision Robot.
 Through one incision we now have the ability to perform a gallbladder removal.
 It is expected that Norwalk will be a center for single incision robotic surgery.

 A Leader in Laparoscopic Surgery

 Our surgeons are pioneers who continue to lead the way in introducing the most advanced laparoscopic surgical techniques.
 Dr. Neil Floch, Director of Minimally Invasive Surgery at Norwalk Hospital, personally designed and instituted the first two advanced minimally invasive operating rooms in Fairfield County.
 Dr. Craig Floch, Dr. Peter Ingraldi, Dr. Marko Lujic, and Dr. Abe Fridman, along with Dr. Neil Floch, are all expertly trained to provide the highest level of quality care for laparoscopic surgery.